Red1812/BT-WeaponRealizer/README.md

 # BT-WeaponRealizer modified by Redferne

+Note: this will not be updated for BT 1.7.
+If you want or need WeaponRealizer functionality, use CMiSSioN Custom Ammo Categories (see below).

 ## Quick fix for BT 1.6.1

 CMiSSioN told me that my "fix" broke the damage variation feature.
 If you want a properly working version please consider using Custom Ammo Categories https://github.com/CMiSSioN/CustomAmmoCategories